 I had noted earlier on this page, that it looked like there were different versions of clutch housing used in different countries.
 This parts drawing below, shows that there is a plastic cowling to cover the clutch housing.
 Why some have this and some don’t, I do not know, it could be as simple as wanting to keep prices down in some countries.

 Although this gear head may look like any other gear head, the quality of the materials and engineering would surpass most if not all others.
 Turning the gears around with your hand, you can just feel how smoothly they turn over and they make no sound.
-The gears are obviously machines to a very high standard and are place so that they mesh perfectly.
+The gears are obviously machines to a very high standard and are placed so that they mesh perfectly.
 The gears are supported on high quality Japanese KOYO bearings and the seals on the outer bearings will keep the high quality Japanese made grease in for many years.

 This Honda gear head has a Drive Gear with 15 teeth and a Driven Gear with 20 teeth, giving a gear ratio of 1.33:1 and has a 25.4mm blade mounting arbor.

 This means that the engine turns 1.33 revolutions for 1 revolution of the blade, which results in a turn ratio of 4, which is really good for keeping shaft vibration down.
-Unlike the Echo High Torque Gear Head, which has a turn ratio of of 27 that results in horrendous shaft vibration.
+Unlike the Echo High Torque Gear Head, which has a turn ratio of 27 that results in horrendous shaft vibration.
 Going on Honda’s engineering reputation, I would say that this gear ratio is more by design than chance.

 Which is where all these types of brush cutters gets their name from looks solid enough and well shaped.
 It is a a two piece design, with the loop handle forming the top part and the bottom stick part which clamps the handle to the shaft.